Edition for Web Developers — Last Updated 3 June 2023

 If navigable is a top-level traversable, then:

-Set coopEnforcementResult to the result of enforcing the response's cross-origin opener policy given navigable's active browsing context, response's URL, responseOrigin, responseCOOP, coopEnforcementResult and request's referrer.
+Set coopEnforcementResult to the result of enforcing the response's opener policy given navigable's active browsing context, response's URL, responseOrigin, responseCOOP, coopEnforcementResult and request's referrer.

 If finalSandboxFlags is not empty and responseCOOP's value is not "unsafe-none